 Some click-and-mortar stores (a store with both a physical and online presence) have weird returns policies: They won’t let you return online purchases to stores, make you call for approval first or will require you to return your order only to a third-party returns processor.

 Part of your shipping policy needs to include a returns policy that’s convenient for your customers.
+The easier it is, the happier your customers will remain.

 While you don’t have to offer the free returns that a store like Zappos does, you do want to make the returns as convenient as possible.